ibexa/documentation-developer/docs/guide/search/search.md

+---
+description: Ibexa DXP search functionalities allow working with three search engines and using search API to run complex and precise queries about content and products.
+---

 # Search

 [[= product_name =]] exposes a very powerful [Search API](../../api/public_php_api_search.md), allowing both full-text search and querying the content Repository using several built-in Search Criteria and Sort Clauses.
 These are supported across different search engines, allowing you to plug in another search engine without changing your code.